Camping

 the best guide we've had, and there are may good guides in the country.
 He

-has helped us with guidence, ideas, and even fitted an elbow or two in the
+has helped us with guidance, ideas, and even fitted an elbow or two in the

 plumbing.
 You can reach him